-The following online Dangerous Goods by Air training courses we offer on this website are designed to meet the dangerous goods training requirements of EASA-OPS for aircraft operator personnel, and are accepted by the UK Civil Aviation Authority as meeting the requirements for this training for the listed categories of staff.
+The following online Dangerous Goods by Air training courses we offer on this website are designed to meet the dangerous goods training requirements of EASA-OPS for aircraft operator personnel.

 Note; The following courses are applicable whether or not a carrier holds an approval to carry dangerous goods.

 This course covers the requirements for staff in many on and off airport roles (other than those in categories 1,2,3, and 6) with Freight Forwarders, Cargo Agents, Ground Handling Agents, Operators, including (but not limited to)